US takes aim at EU's Russia pipeline and China trade pact

 Russia was building up forces in the High North, Baltic Sea, and Mediterranean, waging war in Ukraine, and poisoning people with chemical weapons, he added.

-And both were already "using access to critical resources, markets, and technologies to pressure our allies and drive wedges between us", Blinken said.
+And both were "using access to critical resources, markets, and technologies to pressure our allies and drive wedges between us", Blinken said.

 He did not mention the CAI by name.

-But he urged the European Parliament to "stand firm" to Chinese "bullying", ahead of its vote, later this year, on ratifying the accord.
+But he urged the European Parliament to "stand firm" against Chinese "bullying", ahead of its vote, later this year, on ratifying the accord.

-He spoke after China imposed sanctions on MEPs and EU officials in retaliation at Western ones on Chinese human-rights abusers.
+Blinken spoke after China imposed sanctions on MEPs in retaliation at Western ones on Chinese human-rights abusers.

-"The retaliatory sanctions against the European Parliament ... make it all the more important that we stand firm and stand together, or else risk sending the message that bullying works," Blinken said.
+"The retaliatory sanctions against the European Parliament ... make it all the more important that we stand firm and stand together, or else risk sending the message that bullying works," he said.

-Blinken and EU foreign affairs chief Josep Borrell also re-launched a "bilateral dialogue on China, as a forum to discuss the full range of related challenges and opportunities" on Wednesday.
+Blinken and EU foreign affairs chief Josep Borrell re-launched a "bilateral dialogue" on China, to discuss the "full range of related challenges and opportunities" on Wednesday.

 "The United States won't force our allies into an 'us or them' choice with China," Blinken noted.

-But he envisaged allies working with China in limited areas, such as "climate change and health security" only.
+But he envisaged EU states working with China in limited areas, such as "climate change and health security" only.

 Turbulence